cuotos/terraform-aws-diagnostic-instance/README.md

 > The instance MUST have access to AWS Apis for SSM to work.
 This can be via a IGW (public IP on instance, or via VPC-Endpoints, see [Starting a service in an air gapped private Subnet](#starting-a-service-in-an-air-gapped-private-subnet))
 ## Connecting to a created Server

 You can get the instance id from Terraform and pass it straight into AWS CLI.
-Note the `jq -r` which removes the quotes from the instance_id as AWS CLI fails if they are present.
+Note the `--raw` which removes the quotes from the instance_id as AWS CLI fails if they are present.

-`aws ssm start-session --target $(terraform output instance_id | jq -r)`
+`aws ssm start-session --target $(terraform output --raw instance_id)`

 ## Starting a service in an _air gapped_ private Subnet